 DashO Removal removes unused classes and members.
 As methods are parsed, referenced classes, methods, and fields are marked as used.
 Anything not marked as used is a candidate for removal.
 Specifying entry points allows DashO to accurately determine what is unused.
 For libraries, Removal can be configured to only remove unused members or classes that are not public.
 Removal also strips debug information and non-essential attributes from

 DashO Method Call Removal removes method calls from code.
 This can be very useful for calls that may be appropriate in development, may not be desirable for production, for which it would be impractical to remove by hand.
-A prime example of this is logging statements.
+A prime example of this is Android logging removal.

 DashO Optimization speeds up your code and reduces resulting binary size, by performing algebraic identity, strength reduction, and other peephole optimizations.